luxonis/depthai-docs-website/source/index.rst

 DepthAI Ecosystem
 #################

-DepthAI is a platform - a complete ecosystem of custom hardware, firmware, software, and AI training - which combines neural inference, depth vision, and feature tracking into an easy-to-use, works-in-30-seconds solution.
+DepthAI is a platform - a complete ecosystem of custom `hardware <https://github.com/luxonis/depthai-hardware>`__, firmware, `software <https://docs.luxonis.com/projects/api/en/latest/>`__, and AI training - which combines neural inference, depth vision, and feature tracking into an easy-to-use, works-in-30-seconds solution.

 This is an all-in-one solution for folks who need the power of AI, depth, and tracking in a single device.
-It is also open source - including hardware, software, and AI training.
-So it allows easy/fast productization as all our DepthAI designs serve as references designs for integrating the power of DepthAI into your own products.

 Glossary